-Voices from Afghanistan: A Serviceman and Veterans Reflect on the 20-year War
+Voices from Afghanistan: a serviceman, a veteran and an historian reflect on the 20-year war

 Excitement mixes with exhaustion as Major Phil Compton wraps up a mission in New Jersey.
 The operations flight commander with the 628th Civil Engineer Squadron at Joint Base Charleston has been busy, very busy.